rileymiller/riley-miller-personal-site/content/blog/java-solid-principles-spring-boot-pt2/index.md

 In order to implement this we will need to make serveral tweaks.

+#### Instructions 🎒
-First, we need to change the accesibility of the `Bitcoin` instance attributes as well as the `Bitcoin` constructor to protected.
+- Change the accesibility of the `Bitcoin` instance attributes as well as the `Bitcoin` constructor to protected.
 This will allow the derived `BitcoinRobust` class to inherit these attributes and constructor.

+- Create a class called `BitcoinRobust`
+	- Make this class a singleton.
-Next, we need to create our `BitcoinRobust` class.
-This class will be a `BitcoinRobust` singleton, will introduce two static attributes constants named:
+	- Create two static attributes constants named:
-- BTC\_USD, which will hold the price of Bitcoin in USD (e.g BTC\_USD = 18656)
+		- `BTC_USD`, which will hold the price of Bitcoin in USD (e.g `BTC_USD` = 18656)
-- TRANSACTION\_FEE\_USD, which will hold the price of the transaction fee in USD (e.g TRANSACTION\_FEE\_USD = 11.66)
+		- `TRANSACTION_FEE_USD`, which will hold the price of the transaction fee in USD (e.g `TRANSACTION_FEE_USD` = 11.66)

-The most significant change we will need to make in the `BitcoinRobust` class is in the implementation of `processTransaction`.
-This method will now need to deduct a transaction fee off the amount of Bitcoin in the requested transaction.
-Note: you should also take the transaction fee into account when checking to see whether or not there are sufficient funds for the transaction.
+	- Implement the `processTransaction` method in the derived `BitcoinRobust` class.
+This method will now need to deduct a transaction fee off the amount of Bitcoin in the requested transaction. _Note: you should also take the transaction fee into account when checking to see whether or not there are sufficient funds for the transaction._

-After you finish creating the `BitcoinRobust` class, we will now change the singleton attribute in the `DigitalWallet` from a `Bitcoin` singleton, to a `BitcoinRobust` singleton.
+- Refactor the singleton attribute in the `DigitalWallet` from the `Bitcoin` singleton, to the `BitcoinRobust` singleton.
 Notice, since we are correctly implementing the Liskov Substitution Principle, we are able to seamlessly swap in the `BitcoinRobust` class in the `DigitalWallet` class without having to refactor the `DigitalWallet` class.

 Now to test, try entering requests for all of the endpoints into the browser.